Leonardo Kalil

-Leonardo Kalil Abdala is a Brazilian footballer who plays as a forward for Oeste.J1 League club Albirex Niigata signed the 20-year old in 2016.
-Desde março de 2022, Kalil defende o Operário-PR como centroavante e ponta.
+Leonardo Kalil Abdala is a Brazilian footballer who plays as a forward for K3 League club Gyeongju KHNP FC.

 Youth

 Recording two goals in the Copa São Paulo de Futebol Júnior, he was the top scorer for old outfit Criciuma's U-20 selection.
 The youngster asserted that it was because of essential daily training.

+Career

+In 2016, Kalil joined J1 League club Albirex Niigata.

+On 9 January 2023, Kalil joined Bucheon FC 1995 of South Korea's K League 2.
+In July 2023, he transferred to Gyeongju KHNP FC in the K3 League.